yoasyo25/career-development-curriculum/module_four/job_search_strategies_ii.md

 [Slides for this session](https://docs.google.com/presentation/d/15x2PaHDMICCjxBnKsMMlykp3xWsInDfwlyW3y9yKkwA/edit?usp=sharing)

-### The Why
+### Session Structure

+Length: 60 minutes

+* Opening (10 mins)
+* Intro to Barriers (2 mins)
+* Group Discussion (18 mins)
+* Whole Group Share Out & Synthesis (10 mins)
+* Plan Work Time (20 mins)

 ### Objectives
-* Identify your top priorities in your job search
+* Identify areas where you might place barriers on yourself in terms of the job search
+* Devise an action plan to overcome those barriers
-* Devise an action plan for post-graduation (you will use this plan when meeting with Meg)
+* Create an updated action plan for your job search (you will use this plan when meeting with Meg)
+* Envision your longterm career path to align your job search
 * Create a schedule for completing your goals

 ### Deliverable
-Discuss deliverable in depth....

-Create a job search action plan to share with Meg for how you will approach the job search after your graduation from Turing.
+The deliverable out of today's session is an [action plan](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md) -- both for your current job search and defining your longterm career goals.
+There is also an optional part of the plan in which you can strategize other ways you would like to grow and contribute to the developer community.

+You will need to complete and submit this plan to Meg for any post-grad job search support from her.
+Remember, this action plan is a draft and will likely change.
+That is okay.
+But you need to start somewhere.

 ### Opening
 You're here to embark on a new and satsifying career -- not just to find a job.
+But we recognize where you are right now -- you've been in this program for almost 7+ months now, and you're ready to be back at work.
+This urgency can create all kinds of emotions, some of which are helpful for the job search and some of which aren't.
+Today, we'll discuss continuing to create strategies and longterm goals in order to navigate this scary/exciting time in a meaningful and successful way.
+The most important thing to remember is that you're not alone in this -- there are lots of tools available to you for you to utilize.

+Let's start by sharing what's worked well so far.

 **Turn & Talk:** Turn to the person next to you to share updates on your job search: